 I’ve tried to make these examples as simple as possible to highlight the basic concepts.
 In practice, this can all get very complicated, particularly as you raise multiple rounds of financing.

 The liquidation preference and participation rights are specific to each series of preferred stock.
 In other words, it’s possible, and quite common, for various series of preferred stock to have different liquidation preferences and participation rights.
-You might hear the phrase “preference stack”, which refers to the layers of preferences that are a part of your cap table after successive rounds of fundraising.
+You might hear the phrase “preference stack,” which refers to the layers of liquidation preferences that are a part of your cap table after successive rounds of funding.

-However, if you raise successive rounds, later investors will use preferences to give them a distribution advantage over earlier preferred stockholders, as well as the common stockholders.
-You should expect later investors to be more aggressive on these terms.
-This is a key reason why you need to create a competitive dynamic between competing investors in every fundraise, so that competitive pressures to get into your deal keep help keep these terms reasonable.
+This is a crucial reason you must create a competitive dynamic between competing investors in every fundraise so that competitive pressures to get into your deal keep help keep these terms reasonable.

-And that’s how the story of the Unicorn that hit some bumps in the road ends with founders and employees holding a bag full of glorious press clippings instead of money.
+That’s how the story of the unicorn startup that hit some bumps in the road ends with founders and employees holding a bag full of glorious press clippings instead of money.